blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ./mithril-client cardano-db download latest
 ```

-This takes some time, maybe up to 10 minutes on preview based on your system, you can see the progress.
+This takes some time, maybe up to 10 minutes on preview based on your system.
+You can see the progress on screen.

 #### Step 6.5 - Load snapshot into Dingo db